WATER AND WASTE WATER

 We provide a comprehensive range of services, covering all stages in the project cycle from identification through implementation to commissioning and future operation.

 We deliver efficiencies through constantly developing new tools and processes to improve our services.
-We have automated many of our processes to ensure efficient outputs and we utilise our internal project and programme management systems to ensure key milestones are achieved.
+We have automated many of our processes to ensure efficient outputs and we utilize our internal project and program management systems to ensure key milestones are achieved.

 We have built and verified numerous hydraulic models, in varying degrees of complexity and size, with different drivers, project focus and catchment specific requirements.
-Our internal modelling procedures are regularly reviewed to ensure we utilise best practice.
-Our modellers ensure cross-fertilisation of new ideas and best practice throughout.
+Our internal modelling procedures are regularly reviewed to ensure we utilize best practice.
+Our models ensure cross-fertilization of new ideas and best practice throughout.

-- Identification/planning of survey requirements (eg manholes, CCTV including sonar surveys to determine sewer silt depth, topographical, flow, impermeable area)
+Identification/planning of survey requirements (eg manholes, CCTV including sonar surveys to determine sewer silt depth, topography, flow, impermeable area)